-Lately, some things in your foundation have given you cause for concern.
-Small cracks, a few wet patches… However, it’s difficult to know when to call in the experts if you’re unsure about the warning signs.
-As professionals in our field, WCK Foundation Repair knows what foundation damage looks like and how it came to be in the first place.
-So what do you really need to look out for?
+Have some things given you cause for concern in your foundation?
+With the recent storms, it’s understandable if you noticed some of these issues.
+However, it’s difficult to know when to call in the experts if you’re unsure about the warning signs.
+As professionals of our craft, WCK Foundation Repair knows foundation damage like the backs of our hands.
+But what do you really need to look out for?
 Take a glance at these common home foundation problems in Louisiana and see if you think you need professional help.

 Catching These Common Home Foundation Problems

-Most homes these days sit on concrete slab foundations.
+Because of the soil types we see and the varying water levels, most newer homes sit on concrete slab foundations in Louisiana.
 With soil that shifts and moves, these foundations are bound to crack under constant abuse.
 But if you know what to look for, you could save yourself from a much bigger problem.
+See what might be a sign of a larger problem and protect yourself.

 Knowing what to look for is the biggest way to catch foundation damage before it’s too late!
 Save your home and make sure to regularly look for these common home foundation problems in Louisiana.